algolia/eslint-config-algolia/README.md

 npm run lint:fix
 ```

-That line is overly complicated, should get easier when prettier new
-version is released.

 ## Setup autofix in IDE

 Don't overlook this part, autofixing on save is a huge productivity boost.